-Value added services includes warehouse and distribution services, and other services.
+(1) Value added services include warehouse, distribution services, and other services.

 Practical Expedients

 The Company has elected to not disclose the aggregate amount of the transaction price allocated to performance obligations that are unsatisfied as of the end of the period as the Company's contracts with its transportation customers have an expected duration of one year or less.